team-arrow-racing/elmar-mppt-rs/README.md

 Driver for Elmar MPPT devices.

-Curerntly this crate only supports STM32 devices using the `bxcan` CAN Bus driver.
+Currently this crate only supports STM32 devices using the `bxcan` CAN Bus driver.

 ## Usage